awsdocs/aws-directory-service-admin-guide/doc_source/create_ad_connector.md

 **VPC**
 The VPC for the directory\.
 **Subnets**
-Select the subnets for the directory servers\.
+Select the subnets for the domain controllers\.
 The two subnets must be in different Availability Zones\.

 1. Review the directory information and make any necessary changes\.
 When the information is correct, choose **Create AD Connector**\.